MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 #### Insights for Azure Local

 Insights for Azure Local enables you to monitor health, performance, and usage information for systems that are connected to Azure and are enrolled in monitoring.
 During Insights configuration, a data collection rule is created, which specifies the data to be collected.
 This data is stored in a Log Analytics workspace, which is then aggregated, filtered, and analyzed to provide prebuilt monitoring dashboards using Azure workbooks.
-You can view the monitoring data for a single cluster or multiple clusters from your Azure Local resource page or Azure Monitor.
+You can view the monitoring data for both single node and multi-node systems from your Azure Local resource page or Azure Monitor.
 Learn more at [Monitor Azure Local with Insights](/azure-stack/hci/manage/monitor-hci-single?tabs=22h2-and-later).

 #### Metrics for Azure Local